mathworks/hev-p4-app/README.md

 2. Open "HEVApp.mlapp" in App Designer (e.g., via the project shortcut)
 3. Run application

-Note: The first time the app is run code will be generated, so longer execution times are expected.
+Note: The first time the simulation is run from the app code will be generated, so longer execution times are expected.

 ## Required Products
 * Powertrain Blockset™